yanchenko/droidparts.org/introduction.rst

 ============

 Developing an Android app includes a number of repetitive tasks.
-Like saving data to SQLite or performing Model <=> JSON conversions or ``findViewsById()`` and then casting.
+Like SQLite interactions or Model <=> JSON conversions or ``findViewsById()`` and then casting.

 Eventually I ended up with a number of helper classes that were copied from project to project.
 That's how DroidParts started.

+The vision for DroidParts is a minimalistic framework with clean API that eliminates the most common boilerplate code.

 Some Code
 =========